Catholic Activity: Day Ten—Activities for the Optional Memorial of the Holy Name of Jesus

 To celebrate this feast we can begin by explaining to our children why we must show reverence for Our Lord by bowing our heads whenever we hear His name, and by making prayers of reparation to Him whenever we hear His name taken in vain.

 Gather your family around the creche and recite the Litany of the Holy Name of Jesus.

-Read the Story of St. Bernardin and the Monogram of IHS (from the Latin Jesus Hominum Salvator meaning "Jesus, Saviour of men") and serve sugar cookies which the family has cut out shapes of symbols of Jesus (see this month's overview for some ideas), including the initials IHS.
+Read the Story of St. Bernardine and the Monogram of IHS (from the Latin Jesus Hominum Salvator meaning "Jesus, Savior of men") and serve sugar cookies which the family has cut out shapes of symbols of Jesus (see this month's overview for some ideas), including the initials IHS.

 Activity Source: Original Text (JGM) by Jennifer Gregory Miller, © Copyright 2003-2023 by Jennifer Gregory Miller